cmazakas/foxy/docs/reference/uri_parts.md

 scheme() const noexcept -> string_view;
 ```

 Returns the `scheme` portion of the parsed URI.
+Empty if does not exist.

 #### host